BigPolarBear1/factorization_v3/README.md

  DAMN IT, I DESPISE HOW BAD I AM AT MATH. fuck.
 Too fucking slow.
 I need to hurry now.

  After this, i swear, i will actually study math instead of trying to yolo it like this and losing my sanity.

+im just gonna go be homeless somewhere far away from thus shit country. better then this life.